 PocketGuard’s big push is that it allows you to know how much money is in your pocket at all times.
 You can use it to make a budget, monitor your spending, and remind you when bills are due.

-PocketGuard has a free version that allows for importing data from your bank and putting the data into preset categories.
+PocketGuard has a free version that allows you to import data from your bank and put the data into preset categories.

 PocketGuard Plus costs $4.99 per month or $34.99 per year when you pay annually.
 With PocketGuard Plus, you get added features like customized categories, unlimited goals, and more.